Indezine Logo

 OS: Mac OS X

-Presenter View in PowerPoint 2016 for Mac is a purpose-built view that accompanies Slide Show view.
-This view is beneficial in an environment that has at least two displays such as a laptop and a projector.
+Presenter view is a purpose-built view that accompanies Slide Show view.
+This view is beneficial in an environment that has at least two displays, such as a laptop and a projector.
 The projector then shows the actual slides, commonly called Slide Show view.
 However, you see the Presenter view on the laptop.
-Figure 1 below shows Presenter view.
-Notice that you get to see much more than just the slide.
-Rest assured that the audience viewing the projector output see only the slide!

 Presenter view in PowerPoint 2016 for Mac